cgoldberg/sauceclient/README.rst

 Compatibility Note
 ==================

-Please note that due to changes in the SauceLabs REST API, some of sauceclient's classes and methods have been removed or renamed since the previous release.
+Due to changes in the SauceLabs REST API, some of sauceclient's classes and methods have been removed or renamed since the pre-1.0 releases.

 Related Links
 =============